-The respondent described this going on since the moment of the arrival in the spot around 10.00 pm until 2.00 am, with the groups suffering the same treatment in rotation.
+The respondent described this going on since the moment of the arrival in the spot around 10.00 pm until 2.00 am, with different groups suffering the same treatment in rotation.

 In a moment in this time frame (the respondent could not remember when precisely) one police car arrived.
-Two Romanian police went out of the car, reportedly a silver jeep with the inscription “Policia de frontira”.
-The group’s members, that they were laying down on their bellies until the moment, were ordered to turn on the back.
-At that point the two Romanian officers would started jumping on the chest of each member.
+What was described as two Romanian police went out of the car, reportedly a silver jeep with the inscription “Policia de frontira”.
+The group’s members, that were laying down on their bellies at that moment, were ordered to turn on the back.
+At that point the two Romanian officers reportedly started jumping on the chest of each member.

 “A little guy started shouting, so two police officers started jumping on his legs.
 We all felt pain, but we couldn’t shout, if we shouted, if we cried, they started torturing us more.”

-Afterwards when they demand for water the authorities refused to give them and told them something along the line:
+Afterwards when they demanded water, the respondent states that the authorities refused to give them and told them something along the lines of: